reStrike-d-o-o/reStrike_VTA_Cursor/README.md

 # reStrike VTA

-Overlay and automation toolkit for VTA using Tauri and React.
+**Native Windows Desktop Application** - Overlay and automation toolkit for VTA using Tauri and React.

 ## Project Overview
-reStrike VTA is designed to provide a modern overlay and automation solution for VTA, integrating UDP ingestion, OBS control, and license management.
+reStrike VTA is a **native Windows desktop application** designed to provide a modern overlay and automation solution for VTA, integrating UDP ingestion, OBS control, and license management.
+Built with Tauri framework for native Windows performance.

 ## Directory Structure
 ```